Life Alive Logo

 .

 Jasmin Dieb is a Boston-based functional gut health dietitian who’s all about helping people feel their best through real, nourishing food.
-She partners with brands like Life Alive to break down the science and share simple, realistic tips—because eating well should feel good and taste even better.
+She's joined Life Alive as our Resident Dietitian to break down the science and share simple, realistic tips—because eating well should feel good and taste even better.
 In her private practice, Jasmin provides personalized, evidence-based strategies to uncover the root causes of digestive symptoms and deliver lasting relief.
 She empowers her patients to understand how nutrition directly impacts gut health and overall well-being, offering realistic solutions that fit their lives.

 If you’re ready to take control of your gut health, click here to work with Jasmin.